ethanoutangoun/OpenNotes/README.md

    cd OpenNotes
    ```
 2. Open the project in Android Studio.
-3. Configure your OpenAI API key in the environment or app settings.
+3. Configure your OpenAI API key by exporting OPENAI_KEY variable in environment (see build.gradle).
 4. Build and run the project on an emulator or physical device.

 ## Device & SDK Requirements